b3nk4n/gamecloud-api-gateway/README.md

 ```

 This is similar to the `kubectl port-forward` command, but it applies to the whole cluster instead of a single service.

+## Authorization

+The authorization flow can be started from a single page application (SPA) via the `/oauth2/authorization/{registrationId}`
+endpoint, such as via `window.open('/oauth2/authorization/keycloak', '_self')`.